open-mmlab/mmdeploy/docs/en/tutorials/how_to_install_mmdeploy_on_jetsons.md

 ```

 ### Install torchvision
-We can't directly use `pip install torchvision` to install torchvision for Jetson Nano.
+We can't directly use `python3 -m pip install torchvision` to install torchvision for Jetson Nano.
 But we can clone the repository from Github and build it locally.
 First we have to install some dependencies:
 ```
 sudo apt-get install libjpeg-dev libpython3-dev libavcodec-dev libavformat-dev libswscale-dev
 ```